 Friendly Locals of the Captivating Cook Islands

 I had probably only been walking for 10 minutes when another car stopped and motioned for me to get in.
 They were a middle-aged Australian couple who had made the Cook Islands their home many years ago.
 They told me they couldn’t imagine living anywhere else.
 The island life had won them over and I can definitely see why.
-A short while later, they dropped me off at the pub across the road from airport.
+A short while later, they dropped me off at the pub across the road from the airport.

 I had left my backpack there before I’d done the Cross Island Trail.
 As most places were closed by 4pm, I’d figured that it would be a good place to hang out before my 9pm flight back to Auckland.
 I sat myself down to enjoy a local beer with a view, when some locals came to join me.